polyfy/polylith/readme.md

 ## Build

-This tool doesn't include any `build` command.
-To build an artifact out of a project, we should instead use scripts and maybe a build tool, or create our own build functions that we access via tools.deps.
-We think they will do a better job and give us the level of control, flexibility and power we need.
+The Polylith tool doesn’t include a `build` command.
+That’s because we don’t want the tool to restrict our build pipeline in any way.
+Instead, the tool lets us choose our own way to build our Polylith artefacts for our particular pipeline; which could be with simple build scripts, all the way to cloud-based build tools.

 Let's say we want to create an executable jar file out of the `command-line` project.
 First, we create a `scripts` directory at the workspace root and copy this [build-uberjar.sh](https://github.com/polyfy/polylith/blob/master/scripts/build-uberjar.sh)